devlargs/next-ts-chakra-boilerplate/README.md

 - npm run dev

 ```
-*if ever you encounter errors during, you can try to run `npm i --legacy-peer-deps`
+*if ever you encounter errors during npm install, you can try to run `npm i --legacy-peer-deps`
 ```

 ## Directory Structure